aliabbas-bitt/docs/content/github/setting-up-and-managing-your-github-profile/customizing-your-profile/about-your-organizations-profile.md

 ---
-title: About your organization's profile
+title: About your organization's e
 intro: Your organization's profile page shows basic information about your organization.
 redirect_from:
   - /articles/about-your-organization-s-profile